jeromecoupe/iad_jekyll_introduction/jekyll_introduction_en.md

 [Jekyll](http://jekyllrb.com) is a static site generator developed in Ruby and created originally by [Tom Preston Werner](http://tom.preston-werner.com/).
 The source code is [available on Github](https://github.com/jekyll/jekyll).

-Jekyll allows you to create websites based on dynamic templates (coded with [Liquid](http://liquidmarkup.org/)) and content files written in (YAML / Markdown / HTML / JSON / CSV).
+Jekyll allows you to create websites based on dynamic templates coded with [Liquid](http://liquidmarkup.org/)) and content files written in YAML / Markdown / HTML / JSON / CSV.
 There is no database involved.
-Based on content and template files, Jekyll will generate and entirely static website that can then be deployed on any type of hosting or on [Github Pages](https://pages.github.com/).
+Based on content and template files, Jekyll will generate an entirely static website that can then be deployed on any type of hosting or on [Github Pages](https://pages.github.com/).

 The most common workflow is to generate your site locally and to publish the generated static files.
 The main advantages of a static site generator can be summarized as follows:

-- Everything is file based so your entire website can be full version controlled with tools like Git.
+- Everything is file based so your entire website can be fully version controlled with tools like Git.
-- Simple static files are incredibly easy to host and make for fast and performant websites
+- Static files are incredibly easy to host and make for fast and performant websites.
-- Your infrastructure remains simple, cheap and offers less opportunities to hackers
+- Your infrastructure remains simple, cheap and offers less opportunities to hackers.

 ## Installation